insujang/Kiko-plus/_posts/2020-09-19-macos-configs---my-setup.md

 tags: [macOS, configuration]
 ---

-This is a first in an 4(5??)-part series in how I configure my mac & terminal/shell.
+This is a first in a 4(5??)-part series in how I configure my mac & terminal/shell.

 This part is a pretty short one, mostly a test first blog post to see how formatting & images look.